List of Tables, Figures, Schemes, etc.

 All tables, figures, schemes, and non-text elements that appear in the text must be included in the prefatory lists.
 A List of Equations is optional, unless you use a large number of equations.

 Do not combine multiple types of items into the same list.
 For example, if you use both tables and figures in your disquisition, then you must include a List of Tables and a List of Figures.

-If you use a large number of equations in the disquisition, you should include a List of Equations.
+If you use a large number of equations in the disquisition, you should include a List of Equations in your prefatory material.
 For more information, see Equations.

-- Automated Lists Microsoft Word can create automated lists.
+- Automated Lists – Microsoft Word can create automated lists.
 If you do use automated lists, make sure that you follow the guidelines that are listed here.
-For more information about how to create automated lists, contact the Technology Learning & Media Center (TLMC) or visit their website (http://www.ndsu.edu/its/tlmc).
+For more information about how to create automated lists, contact the Technology Learning & Media Center (TLMC), or review their "Thesis Formatting Resources" on their website (http://www.ndsu.edu/its/training/tlmc/thesis_formatting_updated/).

 If you use multiple appendices, then use letters that correspond with the letter of the appendix.
 For example, the first table that appears in Appendix B would be numbered “Table B1”.